Target Connections

 - [c]camelcase: Remove separators and keep words separated by case.

-Flexter can generate a partitioned table as output.
+Flexter can generate a partitioned table as an output.
 The –partition-by parameter generates partitioned output for each table.
-It’s capable to use static, random (date, time, timestamp, uuid) and input column value for partitioning.
+It’s capable of using static, random (date, time, timestamp, uuid) and input column value for partitioning.

 Useful parameters